thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 exponential of the posterior probability.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Experimental Methods and Results
+Experimental methods and results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Uniform Strain Simulations and Phantoms
+Uniform strain simulations and phantoms
 =======================================

 A uniform elastic modulus tissue-mimicking ultrasound phantom was tested.